 Additionally, the local drivers are aggressive to say the least, even the hundreds who drive around on scooters.
 We found that walking or taking the bus were better options for the most part.
 At least in the city.

 We went all over in the two weeks that we were there.
-We ate in restaurants, shopped at La Condamine, and of course visited the famous Casino Monte-Carlo.
-We saw a lot of fellow tourists, shop keepers, shopping clerks, and other workers.
+We ate in restaurants, shopped at La Condamine, and of course visited the famous Casino Monte-Carlo where we used a free spin bonus.
+After the casino gambling we saw a lot of fellow tourists, shop keepers, shopping clerks, and other workers.
 But where were all the rich and famous people?

 Then one day as we were eating lunch at the Riviera Marriott Hotel La Porte de Monaco.
 They have an outdoor terrace at their restaurant, Le Cap, which is only a few feet from the harbor.